Karrueche Tran Twerks Wildly On A Car & Eats Churros In A Bikini

 “Virginia has the least amount of clothes!
 Her booty is always out; her stomach is always out.
 I was like, ‘I gotta keep myself together!'” she said.

-As to acquiring the body seen on-screen, Karrueche revealed that she’d gotten professional fitness help.
+In regards to acquiring the body seen on-screen, Karrueche revealed that she’d gotten professional fitness help.

 “Virginia comes from the strip club, so she has muscle from dancing.
 We wanted to build the booty up and make my stomach flat.
 But I didn’t want to be perfect—we’re all real women.
 We’re not perfect.
 I worked hard, but I wanted to look realistic,” she added with a mention of a trainer.

-Karrueche’s interview came complete with mentions of her nutrition, with fans learning that fast-food is something Karrueche tries to steer clear of.
-Instead, this muscle machine nourishes herself with meat and potatoes – veganism doesn’t seem to be this girl’s jam.
+Karrueche’s interview came complete with mentions of her nutrition.
+Fans learned that fast food is something Karrueche tries to steer clear of.
+Instead, this muscle machine nourishes herself with meat and potatoes.
+Veganism doesn’t seem to be this girl’s jam.

 Karrueche has 9 million Instagram followers.
-Her account is followed by celebrities including Hailey Bieber, Gabrielle Union, Larsa Pippen, plus Jordyn Woods.
+Her account is followed by celebrities including Hailey Bieber, Gabrielle Union, and Larsa Pippen, plus Jordyn Woods.